Herbert Schlosser: Early life

 Schlosser was born in Atlantic City, New Jersey, on April 21, 1926.
 His father, Abraham, ran his own furniture store; his mother, Anna (Olesker), was a housewife.
 He graduated from Atlantic City High School.
 He served in the US Navy and was stationed in the contiguous United States.
 He then studied public and international affairs at Princeton University.
 After graduating in 1949, he went to Yale Law School and obtained a Juris Doctor in 1951.

 Career

 Schlosser began his career as a corporate lawyer for the New York firm Phillips, Nizer, Benjamin, Krim & Ballon, where he first started working on television projects.
 He joined the business affairs department of the NBC Television Network in 1960, personally negotiating the agreements that brought Johnny Carson from ABC to NBC to host The Tonight Show.
 He became the president of the NBC Television Network in 1973, and in 1974, he was named president of NBC.
-Three years later, he was also named NBC's C.E.O.
+Three years later, he was also named NBC's CEO.
 While at NBC, he helped champion the careers of Flip Wilson, Diahann Carroll, and Redd Foxx, among others.
 Fred Silverman replaced Schlosser in 1978.